 Inbound marketing (for schools, specifically) is the process by which you use numerous digital mediums — including SEO, PPC, social media, email, and your website — to attract, recruit, and retain families at your school.

 Inbound Marketing Philosophy

-The theory behind inbound marketing is that by publishing and sharing the right content in the right place at the right time, your marketing becomes relevant and helpful, rather than disruptive.
+The philosophy behind inbound marketing is that by publishing and sharing the right content in the right place at the right time, your school's marketing becomes relevant and helpful, rather than disruptive.